An illustration of a building and large battery

 1Final report for the ARENA-funded Community Models for Deploying and Operating DER project, carried out by the Battery Storage and Grid Integration Program, December 2020, p.
 11.

-7See the Australian Energy Market Commission’s (AEMC) August 2021 rule determination for Access, pricing and incentive arrangements and the AEMC draft rule on the AEMO rule change for integrating storage into the NEM.
+5See the Australian Energy Market Commission’s (AEMC) August 2021 rule determination for Access, pricing and incentive arrangements and the AEMC final rule on the AEMO rule change for integrating storage into the NEM.